CASCADE INJURY LAW, PLLC, BELLEVUE PERSONAL INJURY ATTORNEY PROVIDING BOLD REPRESENTATION FOR CLIENTS INJURED DUE TO NEGLIGENT ACTS OF OTHERS

 When you’ve been injured by another person, such as a negligent driver, the process of filing an insurance claim to receive compensation should be rather simple.
 Unfortunately, insurance companies are for-profit entities that often prefer to protect their profits instead of paying out large sums to claimants.
 This means many legitimate personal injury claims are undervalued or unfairly denied.

 If the insurance company has denied your claim or made a low offer, you need an experienced attorney to deal with the adjuster.
-An effective attorney can often get the insurance company to make a reasonable offer.
-This can happen either by tough negotiation or by filing a lawsuit and fighting your case in court.
+Effective personal injury attorneys can often get the insurance company to make a reasonable offer.
+This can happen either by tough negotiation or by filing a personal injury lawsuit and fighting your case in court.
 Even if you don’t want to take your case all the way to trial, tough legal representation can often lead to a reasonable settlement offer.

 Meet Our Team